Factibly/factibly/fc-api/README.md

 | files        | snake_case           | `chandler_info.py`                   |
 | folders      | snake_case           | `fact_check` folder                  |

-The ternary operator (`<expression> if <condition> else <expression>`) is arguably also "unpythonic" and, in this project, should be avoided _unless_ the condition and expressions are short and simple.
+The ternary operator (`<expression> if <condition> else <expression>`) is arguably also "unpythonic" and should be avoided _unless_ the condition and expressions are short and simple.

 Formatted string literals ("f-strings") are _generally_ preferred over the `str.format()` method and placeholder strings (`str % sub`), but all three are acceptable.

 ## Frameworks and Packages

-This project utilizes the following frameworks and packages:
+We utilize the following frameworks and packages:

 - Django &ndash; simplifies back-end development
 - Graphene &ndash; builds GraphQL schemas and types
 - psycopg2 &ndash; connects the application with the PostgreSQL databases
+- django-dotenv &ndash; loads environment variables from the .env file
 - django-graphql-jwt &ndash; authenticates user sessions via JSON Web Tokens
 - django-cors-headers &ndash; injects CORS headers to responses
-- Django Extensions &ndash; provides, amongst other extensions, some useful tools in the `manage.py` script
+- django-csp &ndash; injects Content-Security-Policy headers to responses
-- newspaper3k &ndash; scraps website metadata and content
+- Newspaper3k &ndash; scraps website metadata and content
-- boto3 &ndash; provides the AWS SDK
+- Boto3 &ndash; provides the AWS SDK
 - django-storages &ndash; handles uploads and retrievals of files from Amazon S3 buckets
 - graphene-file-upload &ndash; handles file mutations and queries under the GraphQL multi-part request spec